 - ½ cup old fashioned oats

-- 1-2 Tablespoons toasted nuts, seeds, or nut butters
+- 1-2 Tablespoons toasted nuts, seeds, or nut butter

 - 1-2 Tablespoons toasted coconut

-- In a small saucepan, combine milk, water, sweetener, spices, flavor extract, and salt.
+- In a small saucepan, combine milk, water, sweetener, spices, flavor extract, salt, and optional fruit or vegetable puree.
 Bring to a boil.

-- Mix in or top with optional ingredients.
+- Mix in or top with additional ingredients to YOUR taste.
 Enjoy!